-These dental treatments are used both to combat decay that has already begun, and to prevent future decay from degrading a tooth.
+These dental treatments are used to combat tooth decay and prevent future tooth loss.

-Bacteria build up on enamel, causing decay that can end in serious damage to a tooth.
-Ideally, you head off decay by performing your normal oral hygiene, including brushing and flossing.
+Bacteria build-up on tooth enamel and cause decay that can end in a tooth cavity, or serious damage to a tooth.
+Ideally, you head off decay by maintaining oral health with good hygiene, including brushing and flossing.
 But once decay has set in, it can accelerate as cavities provide places for food to accumulate and bacteria to shelter themselves.
-Once this happens, your greatest weapon of defense against further tooth decay is a strong, durable tooth restoration placed by a skilled Grove City dentist.
-Dr. Raymond Sheridan has a variety of protective measures available, including:
+Once this happens, your greatest weapon of defense against further tooth decay is a strong, durable tooth restoration placed by a skilled dentist.
+Dr. Raymond Sheridan has a variety of protective measures to prevent tooth decay available, including:

 - composite filling